elpozewaunig/8A-ThingsToDo/README.md

 ## Open Source Licenses
 * [TableFilter](https://github.com/koalyptus/TableFilter), a JavaScript library that allows tables to be filtered and sorted, is used in the frontend.
 It is licensed under the MIT License.
+* [FullCalendar](https://github.com/fullcalendar/fullcalendar), a JavaScript library that renders beautiful, feature-rich calendars, is used in the frontened.
+It is licensed under the MIT License.
 * [FontAwesome](https://fontawesome.com) is the origin of the website icons, all of which are licensed under Creative Commons BY 4.0.